What If Car Accident Injuries Don't Show Up Right Away?

 What If My Injuries Return After a Settlement?

 Despite your best efforts and precautions, it's still possible for pain or an injury to remain or return after you've settled your legal claims relating to the car accident.
 In most cases, you'll be prevented from suing the at-fault driver or the car insurance company for additional compensation.
-Yet there could still be legal options and arguments available, including claiming the legal release was obtained in a coercive or fraudulent manner, or suing a different party that wasn't a part of the settlement.
+Yet there could still be legal options and arguments available, including claiming the legal release was obtained in a coercive or fraudulent manner, or suing a different party that wasn't a part of the car accident settlement.

 Getting Help After a Car Accident